Designed By: Johnny Waters

 A windstorm with gusts up to 99 miles per hour ripped through the park at the end of Labor Day Weekend in 2020.
 Bulgy was among the casualties of the storm when a large tree crashed down on the ride and damaged some of the carriers.
-In late fall, Lagoon posted photos on social media of a single Bulgy at different areas of the park and announced on December 9th that he would return for the 2021 season.
+In late fall, Lagoon posted photos on social media of a single Bulgy at different areas of the park and announced on December 9th that the ride would return for the 2021 season.

 Ore.
 Concerns In Ride Field.
 The Billboard, 27 Nov 1948.